Linen is a Fabric that can accelerate and rejuvenate the body.

 Additionally, there are concerns about skin sensitivity and the possibility of polyester trapping moisture against the skin, creating a breeding ground for bacteria.

-Silk had a frequency of 10m, but there was speculation that modern manufacturing methods may have contributed to the low frequency.
+Silk had a frequency of 10 angstroms , but there was speculation that modern manufacturing methods may have contributed to the low frequency.
 Naturally produced silk, or raw silk without chemicals and dyes may have a much higher frequency.

-Rayon, or viscose has a frequency of 15m.
+Rayon, or viscose has a frequency of 15 angstroms.
 It is a semi-natural fiber created by breaking down natural fibers with chemicals.
 The chemicals used in multiple stages of production had to destroy the natural energy in the raw products, creating a low rating.

-Linen and wool evaluated at the beautiful, healing frequency of 5000m.
-The is over 4900m higher than a human body in perfect health.
+Linen and wool evaluated at the beautiful, healing frequency of 5000 angstroms.
+The is over 4900 angstroms higher than a human body in perfect health.
 Which means that the fabric would always be charging the body instead of depleting it.
 However, through the study the wisdom from the curious Torah passage, “You shall not wear a material mixed of wool and linen together” (Deuteronomy 22:11 NASB), which led to the whole experiment was revealed.
 The EMF flow of wool is from left to right.
 While the EMF field of linen is from right to left.
-So, when the fabrics are woven together, or worn together, they cancel each other out and harm the body in the energy clash.
+So, when the fabrics are woven together, or worn together (wool jacket over a linen shirt), they collapse the electrical field.
+The same collapse was measured when wearing black colored fabric of any material as it extinguishes the electrical light field.
+The collapse brought measurable weakness in the human body, and some even experienced pain.

 When we understand the vibrational qualities of the world around us it is easier to assume that these vibrations, or frequencies, have positive and negative effects on our health.
 So, the higher frequencies of linen and wool bring energy to the human body and support the body's natural healing process.